Nagpur: Arts and crafts

 The tradition of painting in Nagpur was patronised by the Royal House of the Bhonsales as well as common people.
 Illustrated manuscripts, including of the Bhagavat, Jnaaneshwari, Shakuntala, and Geeta, and the folk patachitras related to some festivals are available besides murals.
 The community of artists was called chitaris (painters), and this community has today turned to sculpt.

 Textile was once an important industry in Nagpur.
 Good quality cotton was produced in abundant quantities thanks to a suitable soil and climate.
 With the introduction of the railways, cotton sales and goods transport flourished.
 Besides cotton textiles, silk and wool weaving was also practised in the district.
 Silk sarees and pagota, patka, dhoti, and borders were woven with the silk thread.

+Every year Nagpur celebrates Orange City Literature Festival in the month of November.

 Cuisine

 The Vidharbha region has its own distinctive cuisine known as the Varhadi cuisine or Saoji cuisine.
 Saoji or Savji cuisine was the main cuisine of the Savji community.
-This traditional food is famous for its spicy taste.
+This traditional food is known for its spicy taste.
 The special spices used in the gravy include black pepper, dry coriander, bay leaves, grey cardamom, cinnamon, cloves, and ample use of poppy seeds.
 Non-vegetarian food especially chicken and mutton are commonly eaten in Saoji establishments in Nagpur.
-There are numerous Savji bhojanalays in Nagpur which are so popular in Maharashtra that the renowned Indian chef Sanjeev Kapoor once featured Savji mutton on one of his TV shows and the recipe is listed on his website.
+There are numerous Savji bhojanalays in Nagpur which are so popular in Maharashtra that the Indian chef Sanjeev Kapoor once featured Savji mutton on one of his TV shows and the recipe is listed on his website.
 Nagpur is also famous for its oranges, which have some typical qualities have recently begun to attract international attention.
 Numerous beverages are made out of the oranges.
 Santra Barfi is also a famous dish, arising from orange which is produced locally in Nagpur.
 Mominpura is a majority Muslim area of the city and it is famous for its Mughal dishes and Biryani.
 The city is also famous for rare black chickens called Kadaknath Chicken which are cooked in varhadi style.

-Nagpur is also famous for tarri poha, a variety of flattened rice, and has many food joints; each having their own way of preparing and serving it.
+Nagpur is also famous for tarri poha, a variety of flattened rice, with a spicy chana curry and has many food joints; each having their own way of preparing and serving it.
 Samosas are also famous in Nagpur and is available at many restaurants and food spots.
 Another famous food is Patodi and Kadhi.